svp19/EasyPrint/README.md

 If all went well then your command line prompt should now start with `(easyprintvenv)`.

-9. Install the required python libraries: `pip install requirements.txt`
+9. Install the required python libraries: `pip install -r requirements.txt`

 #### II.
 Setting up Apache Server
 1. Install [LAMP](https://howtoubuntu.org/how-to-install-lamp-on-ubuntu).